 Even if you don’t take drugs now, you should consider joining a Medicare drug plan or a Medicare Advantage Plan with drug coverage to avoid a penalty.
 You may be able to find a plan that meets your needs with little to no monthly premiums.

-2. Don't go 63 days or more in a row without Medicare prescription drug coverage or other creditable drug coverage.
+2. Enroll in Medicare drug coverage if you lose other creditable coverage.

-could include drug coverage from a current or former employer or union, TRICARE, Indian Health Service, the Department of Veterans Affairs, CHAMPVA, or health insurance coverage.
-Your prescription drug plan must tell you each year if your drug coverage is creditable coverage.
-They may send you this information in a letter, or draw your attention to it in a newsletter or other piece of correspondence.
-Keep this information because you may need it if you join a Medicare drug plan later and want to avoid the Part D late enrollment penalty.
+could include drug coverage from a current or former employer or union, TRICARE, Indian Health Service, the Department of Veterans Affairs, or individual health insurance coverage.
+Your plan must tell you each year if your non-Medicare drug coverage is creditable coverage.
+If you go 63 days or more in a row without Medicare drug coverage or other creditable prescription drug coverage, you may have to pay a penalty if you sign up for Medicare drug coverage later.